MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ---
-title: "Tutorial: Install JBoss EAP on Azure virtual machines (VMs) manually"
+title: "Tutorial: Install JBoss EAP on Azure Virtual Machines (VMs) manually"
 description: Provides step-by-step guidance to install Red Hat JBoss EAP on Azure VMs and set up a cluster, expose it with Azure Application Gateway, and connect with Azure Database for PostgreSQL.
 author: KarlErickson
 ms.author: karler